Apollo 15 operations on the Lunar surface: EVA-3

 And they did.
 Later investigations found that the feather may have been extracted from the wing of a female gyrfalcon.
 Scott then drove the Rover for the last time to a point 300 ft (90 m) from the LM so that it could observe the liftoff.
-He placed a small Bible on the hand controller and then walked about 20 ft (6 m) to a small hollow where he placed a plaque bearing the names of the fourteen known astronauts and cosmonauts to have lost their lives (two cosmonaut deaths had not been made public at the time – Valentin Bondarenko and Grigori Nelyubov).
+He placed a small Bible on the hand controller and then walked about 20 ft (6 m) to a small hollow where he placed a plaque bearing the names of the fourteen known astronauts and cosmonauts to have died (two cosmonaut deaths had not been made public at the time – Valentin Bondarenko and Grigori Nelyubov).
 Beside it he placed the Fallen Astronaut statuette.

 They were outside the LM for 4 hours and 50 minutes.

 Planimetric Maps of Geology Stations

 These are maps from the Apollo 15 Preliminary Science Report, edited slightly.
 In all figures, X indicates sample locations, 5-digit numbers are LRL sample numbers, rectangle is lunar rover (dot indicates TV camera), black spots are large rocks, dashed lines are crater rims or other topographic features, and triangles are panorama stations.